 Proper placement of the forceps is crucial.
 The goal is to grasp the baby carefully on either side of its head (near the ears/cheeks).
 If placed improperly, if it has to be repositioned, or if too much force is used, it can cause a birth injury.
 Some of these injuries can be severe and/or permanent.
 Although rare, the risks of forceps deliveries include:

-Nerve damage, such as a Brachial Plexus injuries
+- Nerve damage, such as Brachial Plexus injuries

 Suffered a Birth Injury?
 Contact Us Today

-If you or your child suffered a birth injury during the labor and delivery process, Brown & Barron, LLC is here to help.
+If you or your child suffered a birth injury during the labor and delivery process like HIE or cerebral palsy, Brown & Barron, LLC is here to help.
 We have significant experience negotiating with large hospitals and their insurers, and this experience may mean the difference between your claim’s success or failure.
 We encourage you to contact us today to learn about your legal options.

 Call Brown & Barron, LLC at (410) 698-1717 to schedule a free consultation.